nickbnf/glogg/README.md

 * cmake 3.2 or later
 * C++ compiler with C++14 support (gcc 5, clang 3.4, msvc 2015)
-* Qt libraries (version 5.6.0 or later).
+* Qt libraries (version 5.7 or later).
 QtCore, QtGui, QtWidgets and QtConcurrent are required on all platforms.
 QtNetwork is required on Windows and Mac OS.
 On Linux either QtNetwork or QtDBus can be used (selected during build configuration).
 QtTest is needed to build and run tests.
+* pandoc to build documentation

-cli11, Entropia File System Watcher, uchardet, Google Test and Google Mock sources are provided in 3rdparty directory.
+All other build dependencies are provided in 3rdparty directory.

 ### Building on Linux and Mac
 ```